|

 The Pawn

 Additionally, each pawn has the option on its first move of advancing two hexes in the forwardmost, or forward-right direction.
 (See illustration.)
 Once a pawn has been moved, it no longer has the two-hex option, and is limited to one hex per move.
+Because of the increased lateral mobility of pawns in Hexes Chess, the en passant rule has been omitted.
+A pawn that reaches the far end of the chess board is promoted to a piece of higher value.
+(See promotion.)
 Each player begins the game with nine pawns.
-A pawn that reaches the far end of the chess board is promoted to a piece of higher value.